jenspetersen/data-view/README.md

-# DICOMviewer
+# data-view
-Lightweight DICOM viewer
+Lightweight for data.
+For now only numpy arrays, will integrate DICOM later.